 Concrete Pictorial Abstract Year I Addition Counting and adding more Children add one more person or object to a group to find one more.
 Counting and adding more Children add one more cube or counter to a group to represent one more.
 Counting and adding more Use a number line to understand how to link counting on with finding one more.
-00000 one more 0 1 2 3 4 5 6 7 8 9 10 One more than 4 is 5.
+0000 one more 0 1 2 3 4 5 6 7 8 9 10 One more than 4 is 5.
 One more than 6 is 7.
 7 is one more than 6.
 Learn to link counting on with adding more than one.
-O 1 2 3 4 5 6 7 8 9 10 5 + 3 = 8 Understanding part-part-whole relationship Sort people and objects into parts and understand the relationship with the whole.
+Learn to link counting on with adding more than one. $0 1 2 3 4 5 6 7 8 9 10$ $5 + 3 = 8$ Understanding part-part-whole relationship Sort people and objects into parts and understand the relationship with the whole.
 Understanding part-part-whole relationship Children draw to represent the parts and understand the relationship with the whole.
+Understanding part-part-whole relationship Use a part-whole model to represent the numbers.
+6 4 6 + 4 = 10 The parts are 2 and 4.
+The whole is 6.
 The parts are 1 and 5.
-The whole is 6.
-Understanding part-part-whole relationship Use a part-whole model to represent the numbers.
-10 6 4 6 + 4 = 10 The parts are 2 and 4.
 The whole is 6.
 6 + 4 = 10 Knowing and finding number bonds within 10 Knowing and finding number bonds within 10 Knowing and finding number bonds within 10